 IMS 6091 Regional Area Studies: Latin America (0 semester credit hours) History of economic development and overview of current participation of firms in Latin America and their place in the world economy.
-(9-0) Y
+Department consent required.
+May be repeated (2 times maximum).
+(3-0) Y